lilyosah/tech-knowledgebase/Software-Engineering/DevOps.md

 ==Data Integrity:== can the app prevent customer data from being tampered with, or at least detect that tampering has occurred or that data may have been compromised?

 ## 3-Tiered Shared-Nothing Architecture
-Presentation: web server which accepts HTTP requests from users and handles serving static assets
+**Presentation tier:** web server which accepts HTTP requests from users and handles serving static assets.
+Forwards requests for dynamic content to the logic tier
-- Forwards requests for dynamic content to the logic tier
+**Logic tier:** where the actual app runs.
+Supported by an application server **Persistence tier:** store data that must persist across HTTP requests ([[Networks]])

-Logic tier:
+HTTP's statelessness allows the presentation and logic tiers to be shared-nothing

 Scaling presentation and application tiers:
 - Add virtual machines